cncf/communitygroups/README.md

 CNCF is present on [Twitter (X)](https://twitter.com/CloudNativeFdn) and [LinkedIn](https://www.linkedin.com/company/cloud-native-computing-foundation/mycompany/) with over 100,000 followers on each, and a growing number of followers on [Bluesky](https://bsky.app/profile/cncf.io).
 If you are a CNCF chapter promoting your community on community.cncf.io, then CNCF will be happy to help you promote your meetups on social media.
 Simply join the [#socialmedia](https://cloud-native.slack.com/archives/C12MRQ97A) channel in the CNCF Slack workspace for amplifications of your post.
 CNCF staff automaically check that channel each day.
 Each CNCG is limited to one post amplification per week.
 NOTE: In the spirit of vendor neutrality, CNCF will not amplify sponsor posts.

-IMPORTANT: Every LinkedIn page created should be created as a company page, and must add CNCF's core community program manager, Audra Montenegro as an admin.
+IMPORTANT: Every LinkedIn page created should be created as a company page, and must add CNCF's core community program manager, Audra Montenegro or Helena Spease as an admin.

 ### Common things to promote in your meetups